 Project Social Worker: Michelle Geller

-The Mental Health Advocacy Clinic has taken on a project beginning during the Autumn, 2015 Quarter.
-We represent seven combat veterans who have been court martialed for homicides they committed while serving in Iraq or Afghanistan.
-At the time of their offenses, these clients were suffering from Traumatic Brain Injury (TBI) and/or Post Traumatic Stress Disorder (PTSD) and/or other mental illnesses.
-On their behalf we will be seeking from the United States Department of Justice and President Obama some form of clemency such as a sentence reduction, commutation or a full pardon.
-We will also be seeking to compel the Fort Leavenworth Dsiciplinary Barracks to provide them with appropriate treatment for their disabilities.
-The work is being done in cooperation with several experienced attorneys from the Judge Advocate General Corps and with support from United American Patriots.
+The Mental Health Advocacy Clinic has taken on a new project beginning in October 2015.
+We represent seven combat veterans who have been court martialed for homicides committed while serving in Iraq or Afghanistan.
+At the time of their offenses, many of our clients were suffering from Traumatic Brain Injury (TBI) and/or Post Traumatic Stress Disorder (PTSD) and/or other mental health issues.
+On their behalf we are seeking from the Department of Justice and President Obama some form of clemency such as a sentence reduction, commutation, or a full pardon.
+We will also requesting the Obama Administration to investigate and remedy the lack of mental health resources and PTSD treatment programs at the U.S. Disciplinary Barracks at Ft.
+Leavenworth.
+We are conducting our work in cooperation with several experienced attorneys from the Judge Advocate General's Corps and with support from United American Patriots.